 Instead, we recommend growing lion’s mane mushrooms outdoors on freshly cut hardwood logs.
 Here’s a good way for beginning mushroom growers to get started:

-Materials you’ll need to grow lion’s manes:
+Materials you’ll need to grow lion’s mane mushrooms:

 - 100 inoculated lion’s mane mushroom plugs,